circleci/circleci-docs/jekyll/_cci2/language-javascript.md

 ```
 {% endraw %}

 ## Config Walkthrough

-By using the [2.1 Node orb](https://circleci.com/orbs/registry/orb/circleci/node#jobs-test), it sets an executor from CircleCI's highly cached convenience images built for CI and allows you to set the version of NodeJS to use.
+Using the [2.1 Node orb](https://circleci.com/orbs/registry/orb/circleci/node#jobs-test) sets an executor from CircleCI's highly cached convenience images built for CI and allows you to set the version of NodeJS to use.
 Any available tag in the [docker image list](https://hub.docker.com/r/cimg/node/tags) can be used.

 The Node Orb `test` command will test your code with a one-line command, with optional parameters.

 Matrix jobs are a simple way to test your Node app on various node environments.
 For a more in depth example of how the Node orb utilizes matrix jobs, see our blog on [matrix jobs](https://circleci.com/blog/circleci-matrix-jobs/).
 See [documentation on pipeline parameters](https://circleci.com/docs/2.0/pipeline-variables/#pipeline-parameters-in-configuration) to learn how to set a node version via Pipeline parameters.

 Success!
 You just set up a Node.js app to build on CircleCI with version: 2.1 configuration.
-Check out our project’s Job page to see how this looks when building on CircleCI.
+Check out [our project’s pipeline page](https://app.circleci.com/pipelines/github/CircleCI-Public/circleci-demo-javascript-react-app) to see how this looks when building on CircleCI.

 ## See Also
 {:.no_toc}